marcogrecopriolo/guglielmo/README.md

 various other contributors.

-I have written the interface, integrated the two processors, rewritten the devices to work against the guglielmo interface and fixed several bugs and improved several things, most notably the FM and RDS subsystem.
+I have written the interface, integrated the two processors, rewritten the devices to work against the guglielmo interface, improved several things and fixed several bugs, most notably MOT handling, the FM and RDS subsystems, gain management and logging.

 Carl Laufer at rtl-sdr.com, Jon Hudson at sdrplay.com and Youssef Touil at AirSpy deserve a special mention for having provided hardware that I have used to develop the drivers.